 It is surprising to note the difference between the claimant aspect of political[2] issues and the pacified aspect of regulatory political[4] propositions for the case of algorithms.
-The extra ordinary of the issues on the one side, the ultra ordinary of deliberation on the other: How could the latter confront the former without stalling?
-While the political[2] issues induced by the political^[1] multiplication of algorithms have succeeded in creating concerns, they have not succeeded in forming the political[3] antagonisms that can be expected from them.
+The extraordinary of the issues on the one side, the ultra-ordinary of deliberation on the other: How could the latter confront the former without stalling?
+While the political[2] issues induced by the political[1] multiplication of algorithms have succeeded in creating concerns, they have not succeeded in forming the political[3] antagonisms that can be expected from them.
 Who, indeed, are the adversaries?
 Biases?
-But these seem to be consubstantial with the very notion of algorithms.23 The big tech companies?
-But they are the guarantors of contemporary capitalism in which we daily participate.24 Equity?
-But this notion appears to be quite relative as it depends on a third term to put two or more positions into equivalence.25 Who/what is - or should be - this supreme judge?
-Who are we arguing with, exactly?
-The toughest and wildest notion of the political, the one authors like Carl Schmitt or Chantal Mouffe consider the purest, seems to be missing.
-Under the lens of Latour's reading of political processes, political[3] confrontations capable of drawing lines between allies and adversaries are lacking in the algorithmic drama, making it suffer from recursivity.
-This, in our opinion, may be the current problem of the politicization of algorithms: It fudges the agonistic moments (Mouffe 1999) capable of redefining sovereignties as well as the regulations deriving from them (see figure 3.1).
+But these seem to be consubstantial with the very notion of algorithms.

-23 This is at least the position of computer scientist Tom Mitchell who, in an influential 1980 report, explained that the computational process of learning involves an inductive leap that has to be biased in order to choose one generalization over another (Mitchell, 1980).
-On this topic, see also Author (2021b).
+26. This is at least the position of computer scientist Tom Mitchell who, in an influential 1980 report, explained that the computational process of learning involves an inductive leap that has to be biased in order to choose one generalization over another (Mitchell, 1980).
+On this topic, see also Jaton (2021b).